Scarface: The World Is Yours

-Scarface: The World Is Yours is a 2006 action-adventure video game developed by Radical Entertainment for the PlayStation 2, Xbox and Microsoft Windows published by Vivendi Games.
+Scarface: The World Is Yours is a 2006 action-adventure video game developed by Radical Entertainment for the PlayStation 2, Xbox, and Windows, and published by Vivendi Games.
 It is based on the 1983 film of the same name written by Oliver Stone and directed by Brian De Palma.
 In 2007, a version with enhanced graphics was released for the Wii.
-A port for the Xbox 360 was also being developed, but scrapped.
+A port for the Xbox 360 was also being developed, but was eventually scrapped.

-The game is not a direct adaptation of the film but is instead a broad strokes sequel that changes the ending so that Tony Montana (originally played by Al Pacino) survives, and sets about exacting revenge on those who ousted him from power by re-establishing his drug empire in Miami.
-The game features Al Pacino's likeness to the character of Montana, but Pacino does not voice the character, as he and the game's producers felt his voice had changed too much since the film was released in 1983.
-Instead, Montana is voiced by André Sogliuzzo, who was personally selected by Pacino himself.
+The game is not a direct adaptation of the film but is instead a broad-strokes sequel that changes the ending so that Tony Montana (originally played by Al Pacino) survives and sets about exacting revenge on those who ousted him from power by re-establishing his drug empire in Miami.
+The game features Al Pacino's likeness for Montana, but Pacino does not voice the character, as he and the game's producers felt his voice had changed too much since the film was released in 1983.
+Instead, Montana is voiced by André Sogliuzzo, who was personally selected by Pacino.
 Actors from the original film who did voice work for the game include Steven Bauer, Robert Loggia, and Al Israel.

 The game received moderately positive reviews, with many critics comparing it favorably to both 2002's Grand Theft Auto: Vice City and 2004's Grand Theft Auto: San Andreas.
-It was also praised for maintaining the tone of the film, for its humor, and for the accuracy of the depiction of Montana himself.
-The game was also a commercial success, selling over two million units across all platforms.
+It was also praised for maintaining the tone of the film, for its humor, and for the accuracy of Montana's portrayal.
+The game was a commercial success, selling over two million units across all platforms.

 Gameplay

-The HUD from the Wii version of Scarface.
-On the left is the mini-map, currently selected weapon, and cash Montana has laundered.
-On the right is the amount of cocaine Montana currently possesses and his dirty cash, which he has yet to place in the bank.
-To the right again are Montana's health meter and rage meter (the outer white circle).
+The HUD from the Wii version of the game.
+On the left is the mini-map, currently selected weapon, and cash Tony has laundered.
+On the right is the amount of cocaine Tony currently possesses and his dirty cash, which he has yet to place in the bank.
+To the right again are Tony's health meter and rage meter (the outer white circle).

-Scarface is an open-world action-adventure game played from a third-person perspective, in which the player controls Tony Montana as he attempts to regain control of Miami's drug trade, destroy rival gangs, and restore his reputation in the criminal underworld.
+Scarface: The World Is Yours is an open world action-adventure game played from a third-person perspective, in which the player controls Tony Montana as he attempts to regain control of Miami's drug trade, destroy rival gangs, and restore his reputation in the criminal underworld.